 In 1857, James published a clever song called, “One Horse Open Sleigh.”
 It was published in Boston, although Pierpont was living in Savannah at the time.
 Two years later it was re-published as “Jingle Bells.”
 It caught on quickly.

 And here arises the controversy.
 It is long-standing tradition in Medford that Pierpont actually wrote the song in 1850, years before it was published and before he moved to Georgia.
 It was, according to Medford historians, inspired by the annual winter sleigh races in Medford.
 However, in 1985, the mayor of Savannah disputed the notion that Pierpont would sit on such a popular tune for seven years before having it published.
 The song, Georgians argued, must have been written when Pierpont was in Georgia.
 Clearly, Pierpont was waxing nostalgic about winters in his native New England while living in the warm climes of the South.
 The song, so the mayor of Savannah said, was a Georgian song.

-Folks in Medford were hugely unhappy with this argument.
+Naturally, this argument made folks in Medford unhappy.
 “In the words of Shakespeare,” said Michael McGlynn, mayor of Medford in 1989, “it is our intention to keep our `honor from corruption.’
 We unequivocally state that `Jingle Bells’ was composed . . . in the Town of Medford during the year 1850.”

 When all is said and done, no one can truly prove when or where the song was written.

 Getting back to James’s story…in 1859, with sectional conflict heating up, the abolitionist Unitarian Church of Savannah called it quits and Rev. John Pierpont, Jr. headed home for Massachusetts.
 As his brother departed, James the songwriter decided to stay in Georgia.
 When the Civil War erupted, James enlisted with the 1st Georgia Cavalry.
-He served as a company clerk and also wrote several popular Confederate patriotic songs, including “Strike for the South,” and “We Conquer or Die.
+He served as a company clerk and also wrote several popular Confederate patriotic songs, including “Strike for the South,” and “We Conquer or Die.”